Botmock/botmock-dialogflow-export/README.md

 - Run `npm install`
 - Run `node index.js --host=app`
 - Once it successfully runs, it will create a `output` directory with all the content files in it
-- Zip the `output` directory and upload it to DialogFlow
+- Zip the `output` directory

+### Importing to DialogFlow

+- Visit [your dashboard](console.dialogflow.com) and create a new agent
+- Choose the 'Export and Import' tab and choose 'Import From Zip'
+- Select `output.zip`, typing 'IMPORT' in their form field and clicking 'IMPORT'